holesond/cmcor/README.md

   - ```arm_DDDDDDDD.png``` (not in all sequences) - robot arm binary segmentation mask sequence
   - Corresponding rgb, depth and arm images have the same ```DDDDDDDD``` index.
 The same index also points to the corresponding action label in ```action_buffer``` and gripper position in ```ee_point_buffer```.

+The JSON file ```CMCor/multigrasp_sequences.json``` lists the groups of multigrasp sequences.
+The sequences in each multigrasp group (the lowest-level list of sequence names in the JSON file) were recorded by grasping and moving the same cable.
+The first sequence in each group used a grasp given by a human, all the following sequences used automatically proposed grasps.

 ## License